nitishs95/All_lives_matter/README.md

 6. Flee: running via car, feet, etc

-7. Threat attacking or not.
+7. Threat: attacking or not.